barulicm/gizmo-platform.github.io/src/code/circuit_python/motor.md

 PWM is a simple way to send an analog signal over a digital pin.
 It is commonly used for controlling motors, servos, and other actuators.
 The `pwmio` module provides the `PWMOut` class to efficiently generate PWM signals on a pin using our microcontroller's built-in timers.
+A timer is a dedicated piece of hardware that accurately keeps track of time without the main processor having to think about it.
+Most microcontrollers use timers to get very accurate PWM signals while the main code can work on other tasks.
 There are two important values for us to control with a `PWMOut` object: frequency and duty cycle.

 Frequency is the number of times each second that the signal changes from low to high and back to low.
 This is measured in Hertz (Hz).
+One Hertz means "once per second."

 Duty Cycle is the fraction of the total pulse time where the signal is held high.
 0% duty cycle is a signal that is always low.
 100% duty cycle